 Processors within laptops are usually programmed to switch off automatically when they reach 95 degrees to prevent damage to hardware but unfortunately, at this temperature, severe burns to legs can also happen.
 Always ensure your laptop is free from obstruction.

-If you do not have a flat surface or are using your laptop in bed, I would recommend that you invest in a laptop heat dissipation mat.
+If you do not have a flat surface or are using your laptop in bed, we would recommend that you invest in a laptop heat dissipation mat.
 There are a number of different brands available and they are extremely cheap too.
-The Belkin Laptop Mat is a good choice and is suitable for laptops up to 17".
+The Belkin Laptop Mat is a good choice and is suitable for laptops up to 18.4 inches.

 Inside your laptop is a processor, and a graphics chip, both of which can become extremely hot.
-These components are usually fitted with a fan to dissipate heat from within.
-Unless you're an experienced computer engineer or electrician, I do not recommend opening up your laptop to clean your fans.
+These components are usually fitted with a fan that dissipates heat from within.
+Unless you're an experienced computer engineer or electrician, we do not recommend opening up your laptop to clean your fans.
 It's very time consuming and can be very fiddly!

 Fans work by drawing in cool air to blow out the hotter air inside.
-Unfortunately dust and other particles are drawn into your laptop which sit on your expensive equipment and most importantly, the fan.
+Unfortunately, dust and other particles are drawn into your laptop which sits on your expensive equipment and most importantly, the fan.
 When a fan is covered in dust, it's cooling performance is diminished, resulting in a much poorer airflow.

 The easiest way to clean your laptop computer is to purchase an air duster.
 These cans of air blast out highly pressurised air into your laptop and dust is then blown out of the vents, increasing airflow which of course decreases the temperature of the laptop when it's running.
 This is a very inexpensive way to clean your laptop from dust and the improvement is highly significant.

-To check whether there are any issues with abnormal programs, Press CTRL+ALT+DELETE and then click Task Manager.
+Press CTRL+ALT+DELETE and then click Task Manager.
 Then click the button that says "Show processes from all users".
 Next, order by CPU by clicking the word CPU in the CPU column.
-The processes with the highest number are those that are taking the highest percentage of your laptops speed and generating the most heat.
+The processes with the highest number are those that are taking the highest percentage of your laptop's speed and generating the most heat.